salinecrew/salinecrew.github.io/parent-corner.md

 The only required item is the team uni.
 We recommend that you dress in layers and wear warm clothing such as under armour and/or spandex (surprisingly comfortable) under your workout clothing.

 ## What uniforms do I have to buy?
 For your first season, we provide a tshirt.
-In subsequent seasons, you need to buy our unisuit which is on our [order form](http://www.salinecrew.org/images/downloads/Spring%202011%20Order%20Form.pdf) .
+In subsequent seasons, you need to buy our unisuit which is on our [need link]() .
 Most athletes also purchase a sweatshirt and sweatpants to wear before and after races.

 ## Who are the coaches?
 {{site.data.members.coach}}, Head Coach, <{{site.data.members.coach-email}}>